Beers15/server-deployment-practice/README.md

 * HTTP POST
   * Path: /talk
     * Demo route for application deployment practice
-    * supply query string argument with with key = 'words' or make a post request with a words property for response
+    * supply query string argument with one of the queries having the name 'words' or make a post request with the response body have a property of 'words' in order to recieve a response